-You’ve got your family and RV all packed and are ready to hit the road for spring break or summer camping trip!
-You’ve got the goodies to make s’mores, roadmaps, activity books, and everything under the sun to keep them occupied.
-However, there’s one thing you need to discuss with the kids before taking off to explore the outdoors: Camping Safety!
+You’ve got your family and RV all packed and are ready to hit the road for spring break or summer family camping trip!
+You’ve got the goodies to make s’mores, firewood, and outdoor activities planned to keep them occupied.

 - Make sure your child knows what site number and where your RV or camper is located.
-Write it on the back of their hand or arm.
+Write your campground site number on the back of their hand or arm.

-- Have everyone check in every hour or two for accountability.
+- Have everyone muster or check in every hour or two for accountability.

-- Provide each child with a safety whistle.
-Instruct them to only use it in an emergency or dyer distress.
+- Provide each child with their own kids safety whistle.
+Instruct them to only use it in an emergency or dyer need or distress.

 - Teach everyone how to use 911.
-Write down the name of the campground, address and site number on a card and tape it to the refrigerator and to the outside door.
+Write down the name of the campground, address and site number on a whiteboard.
+Adhere one to the refrigerator and another to the outside door.